Sunday, June 27, 2010

 B: Two years in a row of mid-to-low-table results with made-to-measure English-language pop might see them change their tune on the “Don’t wanna ever go back / Never ever go back” front.
 (Unless that’s the point they’re making and they have no greater ambition than to keep qualifying and coming 16th in the final.)

-A: In its opening 30 seconds this has all the hallmarks of something that should be really annoying for slavishly following the Europop rule book, and since it isn’t actually that good it should fall a lot shorter than it does.
+A: Within its opening 30 seconds, this has all the hallmarks of something that should be really annoying for slavishly following the Europop rule book, and since it isn’t all that astounding an example of it, it should fall a lot shorter than it does.
 But there’s something about Albania doing this kind of thing, for whatever reason, that makes it work.

-V: I don’t know how much it cost them to ship The Rounder Girls in from New York, but they’re worth every cent: best backing vocals of the contest.
-Indeed, almost the only ones heard in the final until they adjust the sound mix.
+V: I don’t know how much it cost them to ship this new line-up of The Rounder Girls in from New York, but they’re worth every cent: best backing vocals of the contest (and almost the only ones heard in the final until they adjust the sound mix).
 Ms Pasha is more dependable vocally than her hairstyle is aesthetically, and sells the song with ease.

 13 Greece